text-machine-lab/mini_bert/README.md

 ## Important Files

 1. `./data/vocabulary/AOChildes_word_frequency`: This file includes the vocabulary we focus on.
-The vocabulary is curated from the AOChildes (LINK) dataset which consists of transcripts of child-directed (younger than 6 years old) speech.
+The vocabulary is curated from the AOChildes (https://github.com/UIUCLearningLanguageLab/AOCHILDES) dataset which consists of transcripts of child-directed speech.
 We use this vocabulary to collect pre-training data for our experiments.

 2. `./data/pretraining_data/constrained_language`: This directory consists of the pre-training data we used for our main experiments.
 All text sequences in the data are strictly restricted to the words contained in the pre-defined vocabulary `./data/vocabulary/AOChildes_word_frequency`.
 To curate the dataset, we filtered text sequences from five open text corpora namely, C4, BookCorpus, Wikipedia, Simplified-Wikipedia and Children's Book Test corpus.
 The dataset consists of $\approx$ 9 million training sequences ($\approx$ 1.1 billion tokens) and 100,000 sequences for each, validation and test split.